szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <CodeEditor language='JavaScript'>
     </CodeEditor>

 Let's break down the logic of the program a bit.
 First, we have a `var response = "";` line.
 This is an empty string variable declaration meant to store the user's response to the prompt.
 We will use this variable to determine whether or not the user wants to make a request, display, or quit, or else search for the book in our library.
 Next, we have a `while` loop that will continue to execute until the user types `quit`.
 Within the `while` loop, we first check if the user's response is `request` or `display`.
-If it is, we can perform the appropriate action using `if/else` statements.
+If it is, we can perform the appropriate action using `if/else if` statements.
 To display all book titles, we use a `for` loop to alert each book.
 If the response is not a defined user action, we can check if the string is in the library.
 We use the `indexOf` method to check if the `response` string is in the library.
 If it is, we can alert the user that the book is available to check out.
 If it isn't (if the method returns `-1`), we can alert the user that the book is not in the library.

 Congratulations!
 You have now successfully created a basic library search program.
 There are, of course, a number of limitations to this program.
 For instance:
 - The search parameters are not very robust.
 The user must type out the full title of the book, with the exact spelling and punctuation of the title.
 As you might imagine, this is not a very good user experience.